 Wells, James Bradley, Ph.D.

-Assistant Professor of Classical Studies
+Associate Professor of Classical Studies (on leave)

-James Bradley Wells is the author of Pindar’s Verbal Art (Center for Hellenic Studies/Harvard University Press, 2009), is an ethnographic study of speech and performance in Pindar’s (518-438 B.C.E.) victory songs for ancient Greek athletes.
+James Bradley Wells is the author of Pindar’s Verbal Art (Center for Hellenic Studies/Harvard University Press, 2009), an ethnographic study of speech and performance in Pindar’s (518-438 B.C.E.) victory songs for ancient Greek athletes.

-Prior to the start of my DePauw career in 2011, I taught Classical Studies at the University of Idaho (2003-2005), Grand Valley State University (2005-2007), and Hamilton College (2007-2011).
+Prior to the start of his DePauw career in 2011, Wells taught Classical Studies at the University of Idaho (2003-2005), Grand Valley State University (2005-2007), and Hamilton College (2007-2011).
 He earned his Ph.D. at Indiana University.